-Home OCR news OCR and Accessibility: Breaking Barriers for the Visually Impaired
+Home OCR news OCR and Accessibility: Removing Obstacles for the Visually Impaired

-OCR and Accessibility: Breaking Barriers for the Visually Impaired
+OCR and Accessibility: Removing Obstacles for the Visually Impaired

 by James Parker